koozy0/govtech-assignment/README.md

 4. Update the `.env` file with the database configurations, using `.env.example` as the template.

-5. Create the database schema for local development (develop).
+5. Create the database schema for local development (develop) and testing (test).

 6. Migrate the table definitions: